-Students who wish to be considered for admission into the combined MBA/MPH, MPH/MAPP, or MPH/MS in Nutrition degree program must comply with all admission requirements for the MPH degree alone.
+Applicants who wish to be considered for admission into the combined MBA/MPH, MPH/MAPP, or MPH/MS in Nutrition degree program must comply with all admission requirements for the MPH degree alone.
 The MPH Admissions Committee reviews completed applications initially and recommends eligible applicants to the College of Business Admissions Committee, Political Science Department, or Nutrition Program, respectively, for final approval.
+Applicants to the MSW/MPH dual degree program must complete both the MSW and the MPH applications.

-- MBA/MPH applicants may submit GMAT scores in lieu of GRE scores. - MPH/MS in Nutrition additional requirements: - Physiology (laboratory not required) - A nutrition course if the undergraduate degree is not in nutrition/dietetics.
+- MPH/MS in Nutrition additional requirements: - Physiology (laboratory not required) - O A nutrition course if the undergraduate degree is not in nutrition/dietetics.

-Prospective students can take the Survey of Nutrition course offered by the Program as a non-matriculated student or use a previously taken nutrition course with approval of the course syllabus by Program coordinator.
+Prospective students can take the Survey of Nutrition course offered by the Nutrition Program as a non-matriculated student or use a previously taken nutrition course with approval of the course syllabus by the Nutrition Program coordinator.

-Alternatively, prospective students can be admitted to the Program with the condition that they successfully complete the Survey of Nutrition course.
+Alternatively, prospective students can be admitted to the Nutrition Program with the condition that they successfully complete the Survey of Nutrition course.
 If the student successfully completes the Survey of Nutrition course they can proceed with registration for the subsequent semester.